UdSAES/designetz_schemata/README.md

 There are four persistent branches:
 ```
 master     // the released versions of the schemata
-next.patch // the candidate for the next PATCH version
-next.minor // the candidate for the next MINOR version
-next.major // the candidate for the next MAJOR version
+dev        // the branch to be used for working on additions/changes
 ```
-Changes to the schemata are integrated into the next_\*-branches, depending on what effect the change has on backwards compatibility (semantic versioning).
+Changes to the schemata are integrated into the `dev`-branch.
 When a new version shall be released, it will be merged into the master branch by the maintainer of the repository using a pull request.
 It is not possible to push commits to the master branch directly.

 ### Contributing Using Issues and Pull Requests
 If you want to discuss something, open an issue on GitHub.
 If you want to discuss something _and_ provide a solution, do the following:
-1. Determine whether the change will result in a new _patch_, _minor_ or _major_ version.
-2. Check out the corresponding branch and then create a new branch for your changes.
+1. Check out the `dev`-branch, and then create a new branch for your changes.
-3. Implement a first suggestion of your changes.
+2. Implement a first suggestion of your changes.
-4. Open a pull request from your branch into the corresponding development branch.
+3. Open a pull request from your branch into the development branch.

 ## Further Information
 * All files in this repository are placed under the MIT license.